webpchecker

 Get started now and move from feeling burnt out and overwhelmed to 💪 feeling empowered, knowing you get expert support and guidance to feel, eat and live healthier — for good!

-Consider your relationship with simple carbs like breads and cookies.
+And consider your relationship with simple carbs like breads and cookies.
 What feelings come up?
-Maybe…Guilt.
-Shame.
-Stressed.
-Worried.
+Maybe you feel guilty, ashamed, stressed, or worried when you eat foods that diet culture labels as “bad.”

-I too once had a fraught relationship with carbs stemming from the low carb trend that said bread and sugar are “bad.”
+I too once had a fraught relationship with carbs and sugar stemming from the low carb trend that said bread and sugar are “bad.”

 I used to follow a “healthy lifestyle diet” that restricted grains, added sugar and even the amount of natural sugars in whole foods.